Our planet is warming very rapidly.

-Last year the average recorded temperature across the surface of the planet was so far above normal that it set a record for setting records.
+The average recorded temperature across the surface of the planet in 2015 was so far above normal that it set a record for setting records.
 The year was more than a quarter of a degree Fahrenheit warmer than the last global heat record — set back in 2014—according to National Oceanic and Atmospheric Administration figures.

 A quarter of a degree may not sound like much, but on a planetary scale it’s a huge leap.
 Most previous records were measured by hundredths of a degree.
 The implications of this latest climate record are quite extraordinary: